Vril: Plot summary

-The hero discovers that these beings, who call themselves Vril-ya, have great telepathic and other parapsychological abilities, such as being able to transmit information, get rid of pain, and put others to sleep.
-The narrator is offended by the idea that the Vril-ya are better adapted to learn about him than he is to learn about them.
-Nevertheless, the guide (who turns out to be a magistrate) and his son Ta behave kindly towards him.
+The Narrator discovers that these beings, who call themselves Vril-ya, have great telepathic and other parapsychological abilities, such as being able to transmit information, get rid of pain, and put others to sleep.
+The Narrator is offended by the idea that the Vril-ya are better adapted to learn about him than he is to learn about them.
+Nevertheless, the guide (who turns out to be a magistrate) and his son Taë behave kindly towards him.

-The narrator soon discovers that the Vril-ya are descendants of an antediluvian civilization called the Ana, who live in networks of caverns linked by tunnels.
+The Narrator soon discovers that the Vril-ya are descendants of an antediluvian civilization called the Ana, who live in networks of caverns linked by tunnels.
 Originally surface dwellers, they fled underground thousands of years ago to escape a massive flood and gained greater power by facing and dominating the harsh conditions of the Earth.
-The place where the narrator descended houses 12,000 families, one of the largest groups.
-Their society is a technologically-supported Utopia, chief among their tools being an "all-permeating fluid" called "Vril", a latent source of energy that the spiritually elevated hosts are able to master through training of their will, to a degree that depends on their hereditary constitution.
+The place where the Narrator descended houses 12,000 families, one of the largest groups and at the upper limit of population size before a chunk of the population will be splintered off and sent to build a new city on un-inhabited land.
+Their society is a technologically supported Utopia, chief among their tools being an "all-permeating fluid" called "Vril", a latent source of energy that the spiritually elevated hosts are able to master through training of their will, to a degree that depends on their hereditary constitution.
 This mastery gives them access to an extraordinary force that can be controlled at will.
-It is this fluid that the Vril-ya employ to communicate with the narrator.
+It is this fluid that the Vril-ya employ to communicate with the Narrator.
 The powers of the Vril include the ability to heal, change, and destroy beings and things; the destructive powers in particular are immense, allowing a few young Vril-ya children to destroy entire cities if necessary.

 Men (called An, pronounced "Arn") and women (called Gy, pronounced "Gee") have equal rights.
-The women are stronger and larger than the men.
+The women are stronger, larger, and more sensitive to Vril than the men.
 The women are also the pursuing party in romantic relationships.
-They marry for just three years, after which the men choose whether to remain married, or be single.
+They marry for three years, after which the men choose whether to remain married, or be single.
 The female may then pursue a new husband.
 However, they seldom make the choice to remarry.

 Their religion posits the existence of a superior being but does not dwell on his nature.
 The Vril-ya believe in the permanence of life, which according to them is not destroyed but merely changes form.